-Please print in in area designated EVALUATION FOR AGENCY USE ONLY The City requires Stormwater Manu address wastes of pollutants re əmoval in stori mwater.
-3) Does the p in the vicinity of th • affect drainage patterns Not known at this time.
-Projec ts will be eval uated at the time of development.
-The address understar • anagement Plan to help 4) Proposed r runoff water, and c trol surface, ground, and f any.
-Not known at this project developme 4.
+Please print in in area designated • • Please do not write in EVALUATION FOR AGENCY USE ONLY The City requires Stormwater Manua address wastes or pollutants re əmoval in stori mwater.
+3) Does the p in the vicinity of the • affect drainage patterns Not known at this time.
+Projec ts will be evalu uated at the time of development.
+The address understar • anagement Plan to help 4) Proposed r runoff water, and c trol surface, ground, and f any. • will occur at the time of drainage patterns 4.
 PLANTS a.
 Check the t ypes of vege etation found o on the site: Deciduous tree : X Alder X Maple X Aspen X Other: a wide va Townsend. ariety of nativ re and non-na tive trees exist in Port Evergreen tree: X Fir X Cedar XPine x Other: a wide va Townsend ariety of nativ ∕e and non-na tive trees exist in Port x Shrubs x Grass x Pasture ☐ Crop or Grain ☐ Orchards, viney ards or othe r permanent c rops